The Dark Crystal: Design

+One Skeksis puppet, identified as "SkekZok", is displayed at the Museum of the Moving Image.

 In designing the Mystics, Froud portrayed them as being more connected to the natural world than their Skeksis counterparts.
 Henson intended to convey the idea that they were purged of all materialistic urges, yet were incapable of acting in the real world.
 Froud also incorporated geometric symbolism throughout the film in order to hint at the implied unity of the two races.
 The Mystics were the hardest creatures to perform, as the actors had to walk on their haunches with their right arm extended forward, with the full weight of the head on it.
 Henson stated that he could hold a position in a Mystic costume for only 5–10 seconds.

 The Gelflings were designed and sculpted by Wendy Midener.
 They were difficult to perform, as they were meant to be the most human creatures in the film, and thus their movements, particularly their gait, had to be as realistic as possible.
 During scenes when the Gelflings' legs were off-camera, the performers walked on their knees in order to make the character's movements more lifelike.
 According to Odell, the character Jen was Henson's way of projecting himself into the film.
 Jen was originally meant to be blue, in homage to the Hindu deity Rama, but this idea was scrapped early on.

 Aughra was originally envisioned as a "busy, curious little creature" called Habeetabat, though the name was rejected by Froud, who found the name too similar to Habitat, a retailer he despised.
 The character was re-envisioned as a seer or prophetess, and renamed Aughra.
 In selecting a voice actor for Aughra, Henson was inspired by Zero Mostel's performance as a "kind of insane bird trying to overcome Tourettes syndrome" on Watership Down.
 Although the character was originally voiced by Oz, Henson wanted a female voice, and subsequently selected Billie Whitelaw.

 The character Fizzgig was invented by Oz, who wanted a character who served the same function as the Muppet poodle Foo-Foo, feeling that, like Miss Piggy, the character Kira needed an outlet for her caring, nurturing side.
 The character's design was meant to convey the idea of a "boyfriend-repellant", to contrast the popular idea that it is easier to form a bond with a member of the opposite sex with the assistance of a cute dog.